THE TRUTH ABOUT LASH EXTENSIONS: THE OIL MYTH, INGREDIENT SAFETY & MORE

 Let’s chat lash extensions.
-We get asked often if our serum works with extensions, and the answer is yes!
+We are often asked if our serum works with extensions, and the answer is yes!
 So today we’re talking about why, and we’re digging a little deeper into the extension world for you.
 Keep reading for:

 - Using oil-based products with extensions – the truth

 - Extensions + our Lash & Brow Enhancing Serum

 - What can affect your lash extensions + how to make them last

 - How to find a qualified lash technician

 - Are lash extensions safe?
 Digging into the ingredients